 Furthermore, recordings get accorded considerably more weight than they deserve as proof of what occurred.
 It can be difficult to alter or expound on what you’ve stated in a recording later.

 Refuse an adjuster’s request to record your statements courteously but firmly.
-Tell them that you are not fine with recording and will submit your information in writing once it is complete.
+Tell them you are not okay with recording and will submit your information in writing once it is complete.

-Make it plain from the start that you will not be talking much on the phone with an insurance adjuster.
-You should not only disclose extremely little information in this first phone call, as stated above, but you should also set clear boundaries for any subsequent phone contact.
+Make it plain that you will not be talking much on the phone with an insurance adjuster.
+You should disclose extremely little information in this first phone call, as stated above, and set clear boundaries for any subsequent phone contact.

 There are numerous reasons to keep your phone calls with insurance companies to a minimum.
 Some will phone you often in an attempt to get you to settle quickly, and they can be rather annoying.
 It’s better to deal with this now than later.

-More importantly, you will not be able to provide correct information until you have had a chance to fully investigate and think about the accident, as well as establish the degree of your injuries and other losses.
+More importantly, you will not be able to provide correct information until you have had a chance to fully investigate and think about the accident and establish the degree of your injuries and other losses.

 Furthermore, if you provide incomplete or false information over the phone, the insurance company may attempt to compel you to follow it later.